Collections

 Léonce Raphaël Agbodjelou is one of the pre-eminent photographers emerging from the Republic of Benin.

 Born in Porto-Novo in 1965, his creative journey was greatly influenced by his late father, the world-renowned photographer Joseph Moise Agbodjelou (1912-2000).
-Today, a critically acclaimed artist in his own right, Léonce still favors the use of medium format films and natural daylight, to create unearthly images that capture Benin’s ever evolving cultural zeitgeist.
+Today, a critically acclaimed artist in his own right, Léonce still favors the use of medium format films and natural daylight, to create otherworldly images that capture Benin’s ever evolving cultural zeitgeist.
 In essence, Agbodjelou's œuvre, interprets the experiences of a nation caught between tradition and progress.

 Agbodjelou initially garnered critical acclaim with the now famed photographic series "Egungun", "The Muscle Men" and "Les Demoiselles de Porto-Novo".
 In his latest body of work, the modern master pays a vibrant homage to the cult of Zangbeto, one of Benin's most pivotal animist entities.